johnnyreilly/blog.johnnyreilly.com/blog-website/blog/2024-05-12-serialising-aspnet-method-calls-for-later-execution/index.md

 The analogy may not be entirely accurate, but think of each method call as needing to be an atomic operation and you're probably heading in the right direction.

-How then, can we serialise our method call?

 ## How do we serialise our method call?

 First of all, we need a data structure to store the information we need.
 We could use a `record` like this: